Skip to main content

 Retired Army Lt.
 Gen. William “Jerry” Boykin sparked a controversy when, as a high-ranking official in the Bush Defense Department, he framed the War

-on Terror as a holy war against Islam.
+on Terror as a holy war against Islam(link is external).
 He has since built a career as a

 anti-Obama conspiracy theories.
-Boykin rejects religious freedom for American Muslims, claiming that Islam “is
+Boykin rejects religious freedom for American Muslims(link is external), claiming that Islam “is

 not just a religion, it is a totalitarian way of life.”
 In an interview with Bryan Fischer, he called for “no mosques in America.”